Chunyu-Lin-bjtu/autoware-wiki/Coding-Style(EN).md

 - Avoid using “tf” as much as possible.
 For getting location information by using current_pose.  tf library and ROS are separated (not exactly devided, however), it is difficult to secure real-time.
 To unify as much as possible to the topic-base, avoid using tf.
 In addition, tf is very effective when there’s many joints such as arm robot, but not very effective if determined statically coordinate relationship such as automatic driving operation.

-##Notes for the general embedded and real-time systems.
+## Notes for general embedded and real-time systems.
 -  Do not use wide variety of the library such as the chrono.
 It will greatly reduces the portability of the RTOS.
 Do not use them, such as chrono, but utilise ros::WallTime.

 -  For a functional argument, deploy the pointer and const reference pointer as much as possible.  int or double is not necessary to use a const call by reference, but the vector or array should use a const call by reference.
 It reduces the memory consumption and at the same time, it will reduce overhead of the function call.